 Information normally provided in writing (lesson content, texts, library resources and information about school events) will be made available in alternative formats that are clear and user friendly if required.
 This may be in the format of Braille, large print or Widget.
 Alternatively it may be transmitted orally or through lip-speaking.
 Information will also be available on our web site.

 At Ocean Lodge Independent School safeguarding and child protection is paramount and we are fully committed to ensuring the welfare and safety of all our children.
 We believe that students have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse; where staff are vigilant for signs of any student in distress and are confident about applying the processes to avert and alleviate any such problems.
 If any behaviour is a concern in relation to safeguarding OLIS procedures will be followed at all times in accordance with the Safeguarding and Child Protection Policy.
-Any concerns will be referred to the Child Protection Safeguarding Officer; Angela Rudd, Headteacher.
+Any concerns will be referred to the Child Protection Safeguarding Officer; Michelle Booth, Head teacher.

-Ocean Lodge Independent School Accessibility Plan 2013 to 2016
+Ocean Lodge Independent School Accessibility Plan

 - Information obtained on future pupils to facilitate advanced planning